Pablo-source/Text_classification_model/README.md

 I will use some text examples from Harry Potter books, using several variables from its characters and also some text quotes in Tidymodels I will build a small classification model based on this data.

--	Themis package in R to deal with imbalanced data https://github.com/tidymodels/themis
+- We use Themis package in R to deal with imbalanced data https://github.com/tidymodels/themis

-The Themis package makes use of the Recipes package
+Themis package makes use of the Recipes package
 -	With recipes, you can use DPLYR like pipeable sequences of feature engineering steps to get your data ready for modelling.
 -	The easiest way to get recipes is to install all of the tidy models packages https://www.tidymodels.org/packages/